 Audio-Technica pioneered miniature hanging microphones, which offer the long reach and smooth, wide-range response required for professional-quality choir miking.
 Their small size and light weight allow them to hang inconspicuously above the choir by their own cable, without unsightly guylines.
 A supplied wire hanger adapter allows the microphone to be aimed with precision.
 Models come with either an in-line power module or a ceiling-plate power module that easily flush-mounts in the ceiling or wall.
-(These power modules should not be confused with the phantom power supplies mentioned earlier.)
+(The power modules contain internal electronics needed by the microphones in order to operate, yet because of their miniature design, are too small to hold.
+These power modules should not be confused with the phantom power supplies mentioned earlier.)
 The entire assembly, including microphone housing, hanger and miniature cable, is available in black or white, allowing it to blend visually with dark or light settings.

 Figure 7 - Vertical Positioning